 Where to Stay in Mui Ne

-Mui Ne has a variety of accommodations to fit any budget from hostels, guesthouses, to the fancy resorts.
-Click here to find and reserve the perfect accommodation for your Mui Ne trip.
+Mui Ne has a variety of accommodations to fit any budget from hostels, guesthouses, to fancy resorts.

-We’re into affordable places that is also clean and comfortable for less than $20 USD per night.
+We’re into affordable places that are also clean and comfortable for less than $20 USD per night.
 Here are two places that we’ve stayed at and recommend.

 - Delight Hotel – The rooms at Delight Hotel are clean, large, comes with air conditioning, and has a private bathroom.
 Like most of Southeast Asia, mosquitoes can be found in Mui Ne and the room comes with a mosquito net.
 If you want breakfast, you’ll need to request it in advance.
 The receptionists are friendly and are always available to answer your questions.
 Jeep tours and booking of bus travel available here.
 Check availability at Delight Hotel and reserve a room here.